Ada-Developers-Academy/core-unit-3/learning-another-language/vscode-and-style.md

 The `src` directory will contain our application code.

 The `node_modules` folder holds packages installed with a package manager like `yarn`.
 Similar to how `pip` downloads and installs packages in Python, `yarn` can download packages for you to use and places them in the `node_modules` folder.
 This folder can grow very large as you install more packages.
-Make sure to add it to a `.gitingore` file so that it is ignored by Git.
+Make sure to add it to a `.gitignore` file so that it is ignored by Git.

 The `package.json` file will contain information about the project including the dependencies (libraries required) and scripts to run the app.